Homes Under the Hammer

-Homes Under the Hammer is a British factual renovation and auction television series that is screened on BBC One as part of the morning schedule.
-The series has been running since 17 November 2003, and is currently presented by Martin Roberts and Martel Maxwell alongside Dion Dublin, Jacqui Joseph, and Tommy Walsh.
-Lucy Alexander, the series' original presenter, departed the series in 2016, though new episodes featuring Alexander were broadcast intermittently until 2022.
+Homes Under the Hammer is a British factual renovation and auction television series that is screened on BBC One as part of the daytime schedule.
+The series has been running since 17 November 2003, and is currently presented by Martin Roberts and Martel Maxwell alongside Dion Dublin, Jacqui Joseph, Tommy Walsh and Owain Wyn Evans.
+Lucy Alexander, who was one of the series' original presenters, departed the series in 2016, though new episodes featuring Alexander were broadcast intermittently until 2018.

 The series is the BBC's most successful show among others in the 10 am slot, regularly attaining a 30% market share for new episodes, which equates to approximately 1.5 million viewers per episode.

 Presenters

-Since the first series in 2003, Lucy Alexander and Martin Roberts presented the show, though guest presenters Jasmine Birtles and Marc Woodward also presented a handful of episodes during series three, due to the limited availability of the regular presenters.
+From the first series in 2003, Lucy Alexander and Martin Roberts presented the show.
+In 2005, Jasmine Birtles and Marc Woodward also presented a handful of episodes during series three, due to the limited availability of the regular presenters.
 Retired footballer Dion Dublin joined Alexander and Roberts in 2015 at the beginning of the nineteenth series.

-On 1 July 2016, the BBC announced that Alexander had stepped down from her role on Homes Under the Hammer after 13 years, though Alexander later clarified that she would continue to appear on the series for "at least another few years", owing to the manner in which the series is filmed.
+On 1 July 2016, the BBC announced that Alexander had left Homes Under the Hammer after 13 years, though Alexander later clarified that she would continue to appear on the series for "at least another few years", owing to the manner in which the series is filmed.

 On 30 March 2017, BBC Scotland's Martel Maxwell was revealed as the new host replacing Alexander during the 21st series of the show and it was announced she would appear on screen from June.

 In November 2020, the BBC announced that Money for Nothing presenter Jacqui Joseph and former Ground Force presenter Tommy Walsh would join the presenting team for series 24.
 This series was broadcast from 2021.

+To mark the show's 20th anniversary, a short run of episodes featured a guest co-presenter and a look back at a memorable moment from the archives.
+The celebrity co-hosts were Laurence Llewelyn-Bowen, Alex Jones, Toyah Willcox, Owain Wyn Evans and Amanda Lovett from The Traitors.
+Wyn Evans, who first appeared as one of the celebrity guests, started presenting the series proper on 24 October 2024.

+The first five episodes of series 28 were also celebrity specials with guest presenters that were this time broadcast over one week in December 2024.
+Guests this time were Scarlett Moffatt, Zack George, Ian "H" Watkins, Sarah Greene and James Bye.
+Series 27 resumed on 28 January 2025, with the rest of series 28 starting in May 2025.